cobobc/milestone_project_fob/README.md

 #### Imagery

-FOB Beats has been in business for over 3 years so it has own logo and a great collection of photograpy which FOB has granted permission to use for this project.
+FOB Beats has his own logo and a great collection of photograpy which FOB has granted permission to use for this project.

 #### Wireframes